Iris-Song/paper-reading/Bigtable/README.md

 # [Bigtable](https://static.googleusercontent.com/media/research.google.com/en//archive/bigtable-osdi06.pdf)
+#### key: indexing, doing fast search

-Bigtable is a distributed storage system for managing structured data that is designed to scale to a very large size
+Bigtable is a **distributed storage system** for managing structured data that is designed to scale to a very large size

 Bigtable resembles a database: it shares many implementation strategies with databases.
 Parallel databases and main-memory databases have achieved scalability and high performance, but Bigtable provides a different interface than such systems.
 Bigtable does not support a full relational data model; instead, it provides clients with a **simple data model** that supports dynamic control over data layout and format, and allows clients to reason about the locality properties of the data represented in the underlying storage.